Shared Expense Tracker

 Is YouOweMe a shared expense app or just a split calculator?

 It is a shared expense app for ongoing balances, not just a one-off split calculator.
-It works best when people keep sharing costs over time and need a running balance, repayment history, recurring entries, and clearer follow-ups.
+For a single bill, you can use the free Split Expense Calculator.
+You Owe Me works best when people keep sharing costs over time and need a running balance, repayment history, recurring entries, and clearer follow-ups.

 Can couples use it without settling every transaction immediately?